spacetelescope/jwst/docs/jwst/reset/description.rst

 Description
 ===========

+.. note:: The reset step is not currently applied to MIRI exposures, but
+          will likely be reinstated in a future build.

 Assumptions
 -----------
-The reset correction is currently only implemented for MIRI data.
+The reset correction is a MIRI-specific correction.
 It is assumed that the input science data have *NOT* had the zero group (or bias) subtracted.
 We also do not want the reset correction to remove the bias signal from the science exposure, therefore the reset correction for the first group is defined to be zero.

 Background
 __________

-Currently this step is only implemented for MIRI data.
-For MIRI data the initial groups  in an integration suffer from two effects related to the resetting of the detectors.
-The first effect is that the first few samples starting an integration after a reset do not fall on the expected linear accumulation of signal.
+For MIRI exposures the initial groups in each integration suffer from two effects related to the resetting of the detectors.
+The first effect is that the first few groups after a reset do not fall on the expected linear accumulation of signal.
 The most significant deviations ocurr in groups 1 and 2.
 This behavior is relatively uniform detector-wide.
-The second effect, on the other hand, is the appearance of significant extra spatial structure that appears on in these initial groups, before fading out by later groups.
+The second effect, on the other hand, is the appearance of significant extra spatial structure in these initial groups, before fading out in later groups.

 The time constant associated with the reset anomaly is roughly a minute so for full array data the effect has faded out